osmundsonm/NYC-School-Survey-project/README.md

 # NYC-School-Survey-project

-An ongoing R project examining the relationships between NYC demographic and 2011 survey data.
+An ongoing RStudio (v1.2.1335) examining the relationships between NYC demographic and 2011 survey data.